Question

 Dear Gramps,

-I am a woman of middle age, have a very busy and demanding family and two jobs.
+I am a woman of middle age, have a very busy and demanding family, and two jobs.
 I also teach in the Mormon Church.
 We have been commanded to do genealogy and temple work for our kindred dead.
-I love genealogy, I love the work but it seems that the older I get the less time I have to do what the Lord requires.
-With so much going on in this latter day and lack of finances and time, how can we, people in my situation, do what we are commanded to do.
-How do we deal with the guilt of not fulfilling our duties and keeping the covenants.
-I am told that it is my duty to do this work because I am a convert to the church, my ancestors are waiting so they can progress.
-Do I just take it on faith, not work and do what I am commanded to do?
+I love genealogy and the work, but it seems that the older I get, the less time I have to do what the Lord requires.
+With so much going on in this latter day and a lack of finances and time, how can we, people in my situation, do what we are commanded to do?
+How do we deal with the guilt of not fulfilling our duties and keeping the covenants?
+I am told that I must do this work because I am a convert to the church, and my ancestors are waiting so they can progress.
+Do I take it on faith, not work, and do what I am commanded to do?
 Please help me find some peace over this.
 Thank you and God Bless You.

 Patty